Here’s the deal:

 Some people say booking your flights last minute is the cheapest.
 In my experience 6 to 12 weeks in advance is the most reliably cheapest time to fly internationally.
 I usually start looking at the prices about 3 to 4 months in advance and getting a base price of what to expect when I do want to book my ticket.
 Sometimes the price is so incredibly low when I look that I just buy it then and there.
 For example, I was recently looking for a round trip flight to New Delhi from Los Angeles and it was only $820!

-3) If you’re lazy and/or have flexible dates, simply subscribe to “Scott’s Cheap Flights”
+3) If you have flexible dates, simply subscribe to

-How it works is that you subscribe to Scott’s Cheap Flights free (or premium) email list and then he sends you amazing deals on flights to the places you want to go.
-I have regularly seen flights anywhere in the USA to Europe for under $500.
-I’ve even seen deals from LA to Delhi for $530!!!
+Simply subscribe via email to Scott’s Cheap Flights free (or premium) list and then he’ll send you amazing deals on flights to the places you want to go.

-Scott sends great deals to the free email list and then if you want to subscribe to premium which is $39/year he sends the very best deals to that list.
-I am on that list now and many deals have blown me away such as Chicago to Paris roundtrip for $290!! 🙂
+Scott sends great deals to the free email list and then if you want to subscribe to premium which is $39/year he sends the very best deals to that list and also gives an early heads up.
+I am on that list now and my family just booked an incredible deal round trip to Paris for under $400 per person flying British Airways!!!

 Learn more on his website here: https://scottscheapflights.com/